olanzapine (Rx) - Zyprexa, Zyprexa Relprevv, more..Zyprexa Zydis

 Pregnancy & Lactation

-Pregnancy Category: C
+Pregnancy category: C

-Neonates exposed to antipsychotic drugs during the 3rd trimester of pregnancy are at risk for extrapyramidal and/or withdrawal symptoms following delivery
+Neonates exposed to antipsychotic drugs during 3rd trimester of pregnancy are at risk for EPS or withdrawal symptoms after delivery; these complications vary in severity, with some being self-limited and others requiring ICU support and prolonged hospitalization

-Lactation: enters breast milk, do not nurse
+Lactation: Drug enters breast milk; not recommended

-A:Generally acceptable.
+A: Generally acceptable.
 Controlled studies in pregnant women show no evidence of fetal risk.

 Mechanism of Action